aschrein/aschrein.github.io/_posts/2025-09-01-compute_graph.markdown

 (UPat(Ops.MUL, name="ret"), lambda ctx, ret: (ret.src[1]*ctx, ret.src[0]*ctx)),
 ```

 The job for auto grad is to define a rule for each node that specifies how to compute gradients for its inputs.
 After that the chain rule comes into play. ctx - is the gradient accumulator, ret - is the input values of the node.
-On a side node the auto grad system needs to keep alive most of the time all the intermediate values which expands the memory usage and needs to be taken into account during training to maximize the VRAM utilization.
+On a side note, the auto grad system needs to keep alive most of the time all the intermediate values which expands the memory usage and needs to be taken into account during training to maximize the VRAM utilization.
 Some functions like ReLU don't need to store the inputs - the sign is enough for the gradient computation.

 # Gradient Noise